bearmannl/bearmannl.github.io/2024/07/21/co-source-renaming/index.md

 ### Name Change to Co Source
 ## Co Source Reintroduction
 I received feedback on the name '_Protected_ Inner Source'.
 It was mentioned that the label _protected_ seemed to imply Open Source and Inner Source are not secure :lock:.
 This was and is not the intent!

+In order to come up with a better name I had considered Federated Source, Trusted Source, Collaborative Source, Cooperative Source... and have decided on Co Source.
+The term 'Co' suggests both collaboration and cooperation, which aligns well with the idea of shared source code among trusted entities.
+It also keeps it clean and neat in daily use :smile:

 In the modern world of IT, many aspects of our industry are being changed by rapidly evolving (software) engineering innovations.
 The pace at which this happens has been impacted by Open Source ways of working, among others.
 What has become clear, is that these ways of working can have a drastic impact on the ability to innovate in any system.